Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If your business was awarded disaster assistance through the Stafford Act, it doesn't count against your eligibility for this program.
 Eligible businesses or organizations owned by a state or a political subdivision of a state can only include the business or organization.

-While this grant program isn't as strict as the Paycheck Protection Program, your business must have no more than two of the following characteristics to qualify:
+While this grant program isn't as strict as the PPP, your business must have no more than two of the following characteristics to qualify:

 - Owns an eligible business in more than one country